skx/yal/PRIMITIVES.md

 * `mean`
   * Return the average of the numbers in the specified list.
 * `member`
   * Return true if the specified item is contained within the given list.
+* `member?`
+  * Return true if the specified item is contained within the given list.
 * `min`
   * Return the maximum value in the specified list.